 Okay, so the food front is…reasonable.
 I have a pretty healthy diet, but the occasional flapjack does entice me.
 When the oats pass my lips and the sweet goodness is just tingling on my tongue, how could I resist?
 But, now, since I have started to see Sally Side Fat emerge on my hips, I have come to the decision that if I want to wear that crop top, I must cease these sweet treats.
 Or, at least…exercise.

-I have begun, as of today, this 60 day intense workout called “Insanity”.
+So, as of today, I have begun a 60-day intense workout called “Insanity”.
 My dear boyfriend is trying to get fit and he found it online and showed it to me.
-He’s all determined and has completely changed his lifestyle, and he is looking better and better everyday.
+He’s all determined and has completely changed his lifestyle, and he is looking better and better every day.
 But, now he is getting buff, unfortunately, I cannot let him down by letting myself go.
 I will support him and I will also do this because I want to get fit for myself.
 But, if this work out kills me, I know who to blame 😉 (cheers, chuck!)